EXECUTIVE MANAGEMENT – Behind Boardroom Doors With Industry’s Mightiest Manufacturers

 CCTV has experienced a far higher growth than the other segments.
 I think the reasons are the high market demand from end users and the fact that Bosch had a couple of very successful CCTV product launches in 2004, such as the DinionXF Day/Night cameras, FlexiDomeXT cameras and our whole family of DVRs.

 What are you primarily focused on accomplishing at the moment?

 Ribinski: Enhancing our profile from a component supplier to the electronic security industry to becoming a solutions- oriented systems provider.
 We are offering a new set of products and services to the market via new enterprise solutions software, which includes communications and control capabilities.

 We need to be better prepared to provide consulting services and put together deals during longer sales cycles.
 It is about putting the right resources in place to support the U.S. marketplace.

 Which technologies are you concentrating on and why?

-How do you build loyalty among your customers?
+How do you build customer loyalty?

-How acquisitive do you expect to be in the future?
+How acquisitive do you expect to be?

 What are your major marketing initiatives?

 Ribinski: In 2005, we have the goal to create more brand awareness at the end-user level.
 It was just four years ago Bosch entered the U.S. security industry.
 People in the industry now know Bosch, but end users do not.
 They usually think of Bosch as spark plugs and dishwashers.